DragonCherry/HFSwipeView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+A swipe view loop through multiple view items infinitely, with UIPageControl attached.
+Similar to ViewPager from android but it supports circulation for multiple views.
+In circulating mode, it automatically locate current view at the center of swipe view.

 ## Requirements

 Uses HFCore utilities in HFSwipeView.